RexxLA/rexx-repository/ARB/standards/work-in-progress/document/built-in_functions.md

 Time: procedure
 /* This routine is essentially the code from the standard, put in stand-alone form.
-The only ‘tricky bit’ is that there is no Rexx way for it to fail with the same error codes as a "real" implementation would.
+The only 'tricky bit’ is that there is no Rexx way for it to fail with the same error codes as a "real" implementation would.
 It can however give a SYNTAX error, albeit not the desirable one.
 This causing of an error is done by returning with no value.